 Travel Will Make Kids Even More Passionate

 Go on a field trip!
 Do you have a sports-obsessed teen?
 Take him or her to Odessa, Texas, where the real story behind the best-selling book and hit television show “Friday Night Lights” will knock his socks off.
 Have a child who’s obsessed with country music?
-A trip to Nashville, the country music capitol of the world might be in order.
+A trip to Nashville, the country music capital of the world, might be in order.
 Perhaps your child is interested in Rocketry, then don’t miss touring Space & Rocket Centers in Alabama.
 Look for opportunities to help children see their passions in a whole new light by experiencing not only standard, related educational material but seeking real-life connections to their interests.
 The Student Travel Planning Guide offers fabulous opportunities and ideas.

 Travel Safety & Sanity Tips

 Travel is, by nature, a bit stressful.
-Here are some of the best tips for tumultuous teenagers, and a great way to educate teens about safe travel.
+Here are some of the best tips for tumultuous teenagers and a great way to educate teens about safe travel.